 Banquet Halls: Depending on the size, location, and brand, renting out a banquet hall can cost as little as $2,000 to as expensive as $20,000.
 It’s important to note that many banquet halls with the smaller price point may not include (or have discounts on) rentals, catering, and amenities like event planners or florist.

 Country Clubs: If you and your family, or your partner and their family belong to a country club, this may be a particular venue of interest.
 However, thanks to the exclusivity, you may be racking up high costs.
 Some country club venues can charge up to $25,000 to use their location for your wedding day.
 Additionally, some country clubs add on an 18-20% convenience fee.

 Museums: With the unique aesthetic and backdrop, a museum can be a costly wedding venue, depending on the popularity and demand of the museum.
 Expect to pay anywhere from $3,500 to $14,000 on a Museum wedding venue.
 Traditionally, these prices do not reflect catering or rentals.

 Restaurants: As restaurants can vary in size, price, and popularity, there is a large discrepancy in cost.
 However, it’s important to note that traditionally a minimal fee is requested to rent out the space, and the food or set-menu cost is tacked on.
-This cost can vary depending on the prices of the dishes and the size of the party.
+This cost can vary depending on the prices of the dishes and the size of the guest list.